securityinmobility/selfy-vsoc-api/doc/README.md

 # Structure

-This document contains general informations about api endpoints.
-Precise endpoint definitions can be found in the `./endpoint/` directory.
+This document contains general informations about api endpoints and precise information about `GET` requests towards the VSOC as well as the documentation of methods, which are automatically triggered by the VSOC internals.
+Precise endpoint definitions for `POST` requests towards the VSOC can be found in the `selfy-vsoc-api/doc/endpoint/` directory.
+I recommend the `html` version over the `md` version for readablity, but it cant be displayed within github.

+*Note:* Methods handling `POST` requests differ only in the jsonscheme against which they are tested.
+The documentation is also generated from these schemes (find: `selfy-vsoc-api/src/jsonschema`)

+*Limitation:* Currently jsonschema refs break the `validate_json_with_schema` method.

-# Gen Docs
+# Generate Endpoint-Docs

-Run the following commands to generate the endoint documentation.
+Move to `selfy-vsoc-api/doc`, then run the following commands to generate the endoint documentation for `POST` requests twards the VSOC.

 ```shell
 deactivate